-I’ve been writing about I Bonds for many years.
+I’ve been buying I Bonds for 20 years.
 I only realized now I’ve been writing as if everyone already knew what they were and how they worked.
-The annualized interest rate on I Bonds is currently 3.54% in the first six months.
-If that’s not high enough to entice you, maybe you’ll be more interested when the rate in the next six months possibly goes to 7%.
+If you buy I Bonds before November 1, 2023, you will get a 0.9% fixed rate plus a variable rate that continues to match inflation in the previous six months.
 If you’re new to I Bonds, this post walks you through from soup to nuts.

 What Are I Bonds?

 I Bonds are short for Series I Savings Bonds.
 They are bonds issued by the U.S. government directly to retail investors.
-Currently, I Bonds carry favorable interest rates over other CDs and bonds.
-This makes I Bonds the best bonds you can buy at the moment.
+Currently, I Bonds carry a favorable yield over other CDs and bonds.
+This makes I Bonds the best low-risk investment at the moment.

 How I Bonds Work

 Think of I Bonds as flexible-term variable-rate CDs.

 You’re required to hold them for at least one year.
 After that, you can cash out at any time you’d like before the maturity date, or you can choose to hold them for up to 30 years from the original time of purchase.
 If you cash out within five years, you forfeit interest earned in the previous three months, whereas the early withdrawal penalty on a typical commercial CD is often six months or 12 months of interest.
 The flexibility to cash out after one year with a low early withdrawal penalty or to hang on for as long as 30 years makes I Bonds good for both short-term and long-term investing.